A drought, an unwelcome surprise, and other bookish updates.

 I’ve been having trouble concentrating on reading since, oh, November 9th.
 Anyone else have that problem?
 Happily, I’ve recently started reading – and listening to – books again.

-Thoughts on reading, writing and social justice from the author Lynn Kanter.
+Thoughts on reading, writing and social justice from Lynn Kanter, author of Her Own Vietnam.
 Join the conversation!

 For a while now, I’ve been writing about outrage.
 It’s time to get back to books, if only for a moment.